goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 - Your most relevant piece of scientific writing (e.g., publication or thesis), where you have written most of the text.

-**The application deadline is October 31, 2023.** We hope that all interviews will be held via video call in early November.
+We will start reviewing applications on **October 31, 2023** until the position is filled.
+Interviews will be held via video call in November.

 ## Two HiWi Positions (up to 40 hours per month) to help develop Algo-Learn